rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

     --------- ------------------------------ -------------------- ----------------
     TESTPRD  TESTDR                        READ ONLY WITH APPLY              SNAPSHOT STANDBY

-Run the following code to startup node2 DR db in mount mode:
+Run the following code to startup node2 of the DR DB in mount mode:

     $ sqlplus '/as sysdba'